rpdedeus/pcfspring/README.md

 # pcfspring

-This purpose of this project is to act as a template for Spring applications deployed to Cloud Foundry environments.
+This purpose of this project is to act as a guide for Spring applications deployed to Cloud Foundry environments.

 # Running locally